 - Significant tooth damage or decay

-If a tooth extraction is considered necessary for the long-term maintenance of your oral health, we can perform the procedure in the comfort of our Burlington, NC dentist office.
-In most cases, tooth extraction is a rather simple procedure that can be completed with the use of a local anesthetic.
+If a tooth extraction is considered necessary for long-term oral health maintenance, we can perform the procedure in the comfort of our Burlington, NC dentist office.
+In most cases, tooth extraction is a rather simple procedure that can be completed using a local anesthetic.

-Patients may experience mild discomfort during the procedure, but in the case of advanced decay or infection, the tooth extraction may relieve pain.
+Patients may experience mild discomfort during the procedure, but tooth extraction may relieve pain in the case of advanced decay or infection.

 Replace Missing Teeth